My first flight alone with my then eight month old son went something like this:

 3. I discover what that awful smell is….and decide that I am a diaper-changing magician and thus will be able to change his diaper while he is sitting on my lap.
 I am wrong.

-After enduring airplane-travel for almost 7 years with my two kids to visit our far-flung relatives, I have compiled a list of do’s and don’ts so you’ll have better luck…
+After enduring airplane-travel for almost seven years with my two kids to visit our far-flung relatives, I have some tips for surviving an airplane with kids.
+Here goes…

 1. DO try this: If you are traveling with a toddler, try to convince them through subliminal messaging that they will be very tired once they get on the plane.
 I once did this with amazing results.
 I started whispering to her early that morning, “You will be very sleepy when you get on the plane, your eyes will feel heavy and you will be cozy and warm.”
 I think I might have accidentally hypnotized her or something.
 We got on the plane and she immediately fell asleep, which was the complete opposite experience of our previous trip where I wrestled her like she was a spider monkey on crack for the entire flight.